PhyloGrok/AnalyzeNetworksAndPathways/README.md

 <b>1.
 Molecular interaction networks.</b>

-A large abundance of yeast-2-hybrid data from the 2000's yielded the ability to model and validate proteome-scale protein-protein interaction networks.
-More recently, during the 2010's, significant miRNA-mRNA interactions data has become available through methodologies around RNA-immunoprecipitation/RNA-seq studies ("RIP-seq").
+A large abundance of yeast-2-hybrid data from the 2000's yielded the ability to model and validate protein-protein interaction networks at proteome-scale.
+During the 2010's, significant miRNA-mRNA interaction data has become available through RNA-immunoprecipitation/RNA-seq studies("RIP-seq").
+These studies use Argonaute immunoprecipitation with RNA-seq to develop a transcriptome-wide view of miRNA-mRNA interactions in biological context.
 Data on both bioinformatically predicted and experimentally validated miRNA-mRNA networks are available as large aggregated datasets from the MirWalk2.0 database.

 Both protein-protein and miRNA-mRNA interaction networks for data structures that lend themselves to analysis using Graph Theory mathematics.
 While Graph Theory has seen hugely successful application to social networks analysis, it is less intesively applied to molecular interaction networks, and therefore development of such applications represents a growth area.